ThatXliner/dotfiles/README.md

 > Beautiful, functional, and fast.

-TODO: Re-vamp for maximum performance
+TODO: Re-vamp for maximum performance.
+Also make sure that I don't screw myself with the new Homebrew install.
+Experiment with "properly" installing Homebrew again

 My dotfiles.